brentwilder/HyperQuest/README.md

 `hyperquest`: A Python package for estimating image-wide quality estimation metrics of hyperspectral imaging (imaging spectroscopy).
 Computations are sped up and scale with number of cpus.

+Important: this package assumes your hyperspectral data is in ENVI format with a .HDR file.

 ## Installation Instructions